Paintings | Impressions de Manu: A canvas of colors and emotions

 |About the artist||

 From fiery hair and perfect cat eyeliner to socks decorated with Mona Lisa’s face and Munch’s iconic ‘Scream’ on her shoes, Manu Harutyunian’s fashion sense is a painting itself—colorful, aesthetic, and boldly unique.
-Just shy of her 21st birthday, she has already accomplished more than what many artists twice her age have—and she’s only getting started.
+At just 21 years old, she has already accomplished more than what many artists twice her age have—and she’s only getting started.

 In between classes at Armenia’s foremost art academy, Manu frequently travels across Armenia, where she draws (literally and figuratively) inspiration from the fields of Stepanavan and the forests of Dilijan.
 Last summer, she spent a few weeks in Germany, leading workshops on painting for young(er) artists.
-This year, she is rounding out her semester with an Erasmus (study abroad) in Romania, where preparations are underway for her fourth solo exhibition—her second in less than six months.
+This year, she is rounding out her semester with an Erasmus (study abroad) in Romania, the site of her fifth solo exhibition—and her second in less than six months.
 Read about Manu’s artistry here, before diving into her world of hues and happiness.

 Lilly Torosyan: How did you discover your artistic talent?